Qui Tam Lawsuits and Whistleblower Attorney in Texas

 Whistleblower cases represent one of the fastest growing areas of consumer litigation in the country.

 The Obama Administration demonstrated great foresight in advocating for increased funding for the Department of Justice to prosecute these cases.
 USA Today reports that in 2011, the federal government brought in a record $2.3 billion in whistleblower settlements and judgments.
 This amounts to $7 for each $1 spent by the government fighting fraud.
 Steven Kohn, director of the non-partisan National Whistleblowers Center, told USA Today that the law could be used even more aggressively.
 He stated:

 About 3,500 fraud cases have not been investigated.
 Why don’t they get the resources?
 For every case they prosecute, they bring in more money.

 In many instances, whistleblower cases are litigated in partnership between the Department of Justice and the private law firm that initially filed the case on behalf of the whistleblower Plaintiff.
 Most whistleblowers first report fraud to company managers and are routinely ignored.
 They then turn to private counsel or law enforcement when they grow frustrated that the fraud continues.
 Whistleblower suits are filed under seal, and the government is given an opportunity to investigate the case and intervene if it chooses to do so.
 The government can recover treble damages under the law, and private Plaintiffs and their counsel can recoup fees up to 30% of the amount recovered.

 The lawyers at Hughes Ellzey, LLP represent whistleblowers and prosecute whistleblower cases nationwide.
-To learn more, please contact attorney W. Craft Hughes by using our contact form or calling (888) 350-3931 today.
+To learn more, please contact whistleblower attorney in Texas, W. Craft Hughes by using our contact form or calling (888) 350-3931 today.